-In addition to the five properties surveyed that operate under the Tax Credit program, we identified two additional Tax Credit projects within the market that we were unable to survey at the time this report was issued.
-Known details of the two Tax Credit projects we were unable to survey are summarized on the following page.
+In addition to the six properties surveyed that operate under the Tax Credit program, we identified one additional Tax Credit project within the market that we were unable to survey at the time this report was issued.
+The known details of the Tax Credit project we were unable to survey are summarized on the following page.

-- Marvin Gardens is a 40-unit age-restricted rental community located at 600 Maryland Avenue in Emporia.
-This project offers one- and two-bedroom units targeting senior households ages 55 and older earning up to 60% of Area Median Household Income (AMHI). - New Carriage Run is a 40-unit age-restricted rental community located at 240 Carriage Run Court in Emporia.
-This development also operates under the Rural Development Section 515 (RD 515) program and offers one-bedroom units targeting senior households ages 62 and older earning up to 60% of AMHI.
+• New Carriage Run is a 40-unit age-restricted rental community located at 240 Carriage Run Court in Emporia.
+This development also operates under the Rural Development Section 515 (RD 515) program and offers one-bedroom units targeting senior households ages 62 and older earning up to 60% of Area Median Household Income (AMHI).
 Notably, all units at New Carriage Run operate with Rental Assistance (RA).